oktadev/okta-android-rxjava-example/README.md

 # RxJava Android example

-This is an example Android app which demonstrates how to use RxJava framework to communicate with a Spring Boot web app, which is secured by Okta OICD.
+This is an example Android app which demonstrates how to use RxJava framework to communicate with a Spring Boot app, which is secured by Okta and OAuth 2.0.

 **Prerequisites:**